medialab/minet/docs/cli.md

 Using Twitter API to find whether batches of tweets are still available today and if they aren't, attempt to find a reason why.

-This command relies on tweet ids and their user ids.
+This command relies on tweet ids.
+We recommand to add --user and the tweet's user id to the command, as more information is given in the output when you use this flag.
 It will output a report similar to the input file and containing an additional column named "current_tweet_status" that can take the following values:

     - "available_tweet": tweet is still available.
     - "user_or_tweet_deleted": tweet was deleted or its author was deactivated.
 To know whether it is one or the other reason